Oussamaosman02/php-tuto-old/README.md

 `$_POST` is only used with forms as it hasn't access to the url parameters.

-For using it, we only change the `method` atribute in the main php file :
+For using it, we only change the `method` attribute in the main php file :

 ```php
 <form action="profile.php" method="POST">